Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 - Spike tells Max that if he wins and become cheif he'll be able change things for a citizens

 - Spikes father tells them to cut the feed Tomasina says that they can't Kyshumu responds saying that he knows how to cut the feed and heads into combat Tomasina is fustrated and sends Xenos to Aid Kyshumu

-- Max to Minia/Airiona about his reocurring nightmare in which he becomes a Cyber.Beast and kills his father.
-He is told that it becomes he blames his self and that it is not his fault

 Max continously ignores Spike but not listens to but obeys him as CyKo.
 This prompts him to disguise his self as Speeding bullet